 \subsection{Competition Proxy Extraction}

-We derive three complementary proxy families from observable data: semantic structure, behavioral alignment, and geographic intent.
-Each proxy is designed to capture a different aspect of competition that is not directly observable from any single advertiser's history.
+We derive three complementary proxy families from observable data.
+Each proxy is designed to approximate a different aspect of latent competition that is not directly observable from any single advertiser's history.

-\paragraph{Semantic neighborhoods.} Keywords with similar user intent often compete for overlapping advertising inventory even when they differ lexically.
-To capture this intent-level proximity, we encode each keyword $k_i$ using pretrained transformer-based text representations from \texttt{all-MiniLM-L6-v2} \cite{reimers2019sentencebert}; the role of the language model is representational rather than generative, i.e., it supplies fixed semantic embeddings rather than free-form reasoning or text generation.
+\paragraph{Semantic proxy: substitutable intent.} Keywords with similar user intent often compete for overlapping advertising inventory even when they differ lexically.
+To capture this intent-level proximity, we encode each keyword $k_i$ using pretrained transformer-based text representations from \texttt{all-MiniLM-L6-v2} \cite{reimers2019sentencebert}.
+The language model is used only as a representational device: it supplies fixed semantic embeddings rather than generative outputs.
 This yields an embedding $e_i \in \mathbb{R}^{384}$.
 Pairwise cosine similarity is then used to identify semantically related keywords.
-These semantic neighborhoods serve two purposes in our framework: they provide neighborhood-based competition covariates and they define the topology of a fixed semantic keyword graph.
+These semantic neighborhoods serve two purposes: they generate neighborhood-based competition covariates and they define the topology of a fixed semantic keyword graph.